Bevy Tutorial: Pong

 Second, what it means to move right or left depends on the scale of our window.

 You have your logical position which is our position in the game world.
-Then we have our physical position which is where you are on the rendered window.
+This would be the same no matter how big your monitor was.
+Then we have our physical position which is where you are on the rendered window and would change depending on your display settings.

 If we want the screen to be resizable we don't want to mix our logical position with the physical position of where it will be rendered on the screen.